 By Ralph Sanchez, MTCM, CNS

-In a recently published study—NutriNet-Santé (10/2018), that included the analysis of dietary records of 84,158 French adults that spanned between May 2009 and June 20017, the higher intake of powerful anti-inflammatory and antioxidant compounds (polyphenols), that are components of a host of foods and beverages found that “Higher intakes of polyphenols, especially of anthocyanins, catechins (flavan-3-ols), and flavonols, were associated with a statistically significant decreased cardiovascular disease risk.”(1).
+In a recently published study—NutriNet-Santé (10/2018), that included the analysis of dietary records of 84,158 French adults that spanned between May 2009 and June 20017, found that “Higher intakes of polyphenols, especially anthocyanins and catechins (flavan-3-ols), were associated with a statistically significant decreased cardiovascular disease risk.”(1).
 The polyphenol intake was primarily derived from coffee (49%), tea (23%), fruits (17%), vegetables (8%), and wine (5%).

-The polyphenol family of compounds comprise two subclasses that are generally grouped into flavonoids and non-flavonoids.
+The polyphenol family—powerful anti-inflammatory and antioxidant modulating compounds found in foods and beverages, comprise two subclasses that are generally grouped into flavonoids and non-flavonoids.
 Flavonoids compose the largest class of commonly consumed polyphenols and include the flavonoid subclasses: flavonols, flavan-3-ols, flavones, flavanones, isoflavones and anthocyanins.

 Three major non-flavonoid groups include phenolic acids found in berries and tea, stilbenes (e.g, trans-resveratrol found in grapes and wine) and lignans that found in fruits, vegetables, legumes, grains and in many seeds such as flaxseed.

 While the NutriNet-Santé study focused on the cardiovascular benefits of polyphenols, similar studies (PREDIMED study),that include the dietary patterns ascribed to the Mediterranean diet that is naturally rich in polyphenols have shown a protective and vitalizing effect on cognitive function that contribute to memory and learning processes.(2) This is of particular importance in halting the cognitive impairment that is